 The best soil is a well-drained loam a minimum of 3 to 4 feet deep.
 Good drainage, however, should take preference over depth.
 In Figure 1-1, soils at site B are most likely to be the shallowest because of erosion, while those at site D tend to be the richest.
 Soil fertility should be medium to low.
 Overly fertile soils can lead to excessive tree growth at the expense of fruit production.
 Adding fertilizer to increase tree vigor is easier than trying to reduce vigor.
 Fruit trees grow well in soil with a pH of 6.0 to 6.5.
 Higher or lower levels can cause nutrient deficiencies.

 Once you have selected a site, you must prepare it.
-If you are replacing an existing orchard, particularly a stone fruit orchard, it is important to take a nematode test before the old trees are removed to determine the need for fumigation.
-For more information on nematode management, see Nematode Problems in Deciduous Fruit Trees in Part II in the Tree Fruit Production Guide.
+If you are replacing an existing orchard, particularly a stone fruit orchard, it is important to rotate into biofumigant cover crops for at least two years before planting a new orchard.
+The cover crops are also effective in correcting soil physical problems such as compaction, which can occur from equipment driving over the previous orchard.
+Take a nematode test before the old trees are removed to determine the need for fumigation.
+Nematode tests are recommended even when the site was not formerly an orchard since nematodes can severely stunt young trees or transmit viruses.
+For more information on nematode management, see Nematodes: The Unseen Enemy in Orchards.
 Next, take a soil test to determine soil fertility.
 Penn State provides a soil testing service through the Agricultural Analytical Services Laboratory for a fee.
-You can contact them by going to lab's website or by calling 814-863-0841.
+You can contact them by going to the lab’s website or calling 814-863-0841.
+Fertility and pH should be adjusted to optimum levels prior to planting a new orchard since lime and certain fertilizers move very slowly in soils.
+With some of the bitter-pit-prone cultivars, such as Honeycrisp and York Imperial, it is especially important to adjust pH to 6.5 prior to planting your trees.
 Private labs that can analyze your soil are also available.
 When starting a new orchard, you may want to consider also having the lab test the organic matter level in your soil.
-Organic matter is an important consideration in determining how vigorous or fertile your soil may be.
+Organic matter is an important consideration in determining how vigorous or fertile your soil may be and also affects soil drainage.
 If you are replacing an existing orchard or clearing the land for a new one, take the soil sample after removing the trees and as many of the roots as possible.
 An initial plowing and leveling should also be done before taking the soil sample.
 In this way, any subsoil that comes to the surface can be thoroughly mixed.

-If the site has been open pasture or field cropland, be sure to take a nematode sample.
+A two-year crop rotation prior to planting will also aid in weed control.
 Examine the field for the presence of perennial weeds before working the ground.
 If multiflora rose, thistle, poison ivy, or hackberry are in the field, they should be treated in the summer or fall with glyphosate.
 If the problem weeds have been established for a number of years, controlling them will require two or three treatments of glyphosate.
 It is best to subsoil as deeply as possible.
 Running a deep shank in two directions across the field will break up any existing hardpans.

-Plow down any stubble left from the field crop in late summer to increase soil organic matter.
-After the field crop has been plowed down, take a soil test before doing the final disking and leveling.
+Chop and plow down cover crops in late summer to increase soil tilth and organic matter.
+Take another soil test before doing the final disking and leveling.
 Incorporate any needed amendments, such as lime, phosphorus, or potassium.